raine/telegram-tori-bot/README.md

 If no one is currently selling Lake CX 176 road cycling shoes, we can't get a category.

+Another strategy is entering something that is guaranteed to be found, and then replacing the whole subject by editing the message.

 ### does it add a phone number to listing?

 No. Adding phone number to listing is an invitation for annoying Whatsapp scam